R555 (South Africa): Route

-The R555 begins in Springs, Gauteng, at an intersection with the R29 Road north of the city centre.
+The R555 begins in Springs, Gauteng, at an intersection with the R29 road north of the city centre.
 It goes north-east as Welgedacht Road and after 8 kilometres, it becomes the road eastwards by way of a right turn.
-It heads east-north-east into Mpumalanga, initially paralleling the N12 Highway.
-It goes for 20 kilometres, passing through Eloff, to cross the cosigned R42/R50 Road in Delmas.
+It heads east-north-east into Mpumalanga, initially paralleling the N12 highway.
+It goes for 20 kilometres, passing through Eloff, to cross the cosigned R42/R50 road in Delmas.

 While still parallel to the N12, It proceeds eastwards for 42 kilometres to the town of Ogies, where it meets the R545 at a staggered junction.
-It then proceeds for 27 kilometres, turning to the north-north-east and crossing the N12 (no longer parallel), meeting the R547 at Blackhill (south of Clewer), to enter Witbank as Provincial Road and reach an interchange with the N4 Highway (Maputo Corridor) (Pretoria-Maputo Highway) as Walter Sisulu Drive.
+It then proceeds for 27 kilometres, turning to the north-north-east, meeting the northern terminus of the R547 and crossing the N12 highway (no longer parallel), to enter Witbank as Provincial Road and reach an interchange with the N4 highway (Maputo Corridor) as Walter Sisulu Drive.

-Just after crossing the N4 Highway, at the Witbank Long-Distance Taxi Rank in Witbank Central, the R555 meets the R544 (Beatty Avenue) and the R104 (Diederichs Street).
+Just after crossing the N4 highway, at the Witbank Long-Distance Taxi Rank in Witbank Central, the R555 meets the R544 (Beatty Avenue) and the R104 (Diederichs Street).
 Here, the R544 becomes Walter Sisulu Drive north-north-west towards Verena while the R555 becomes Voortrekker Street towards the north-east.